 I was a bit old for watching Mr. Roger’s Neighborhood.
-By the time it was available on PBS I was older.
-I grew to respect Rev. Rogers later in his and my life.
+By the time it was available on PBS I was on to other programs, but I grew to respect Rev. Rogers later in life.
 Of course, as an adult and pastor who appreciates someone who loves and genuinely cares for children and their healthy development, I am grateful for all the lives Fred Rogers impacted.

 From the film critic point of view, Won’t You Be My Neighbor is an engaging and entertaining film that offers something to those very familiar and those unfamiliar with Mr. Rogers and his program.
 As a documentary film, it provides both a 30,000-foot view as well as an intimate portrait into the life of Fred Rogers and those in his personal and production family.
 The film has entertaining interviews with family and others connected to the program, thus offering insight into the man and his message.
 As with any film that addresses periods in time, one cannot help compare eras.
-Produced in the last year, Won’t You Be My Neighbor offers a contrasting voice and message to what is in the air today.
+Produced in the last year (2017-2018), Won’t You Be My Neighbor offers a contrasting voice and message to what fills the air today.
 The film is not obvious in pointing out the differences; it doesn’t have to be.
 There was an audible murmur when they showed tape from the first week of the program in 1968.
-The video showed the puppet character King Friday the XIII fearing the “Changers” and requiring reluctant subjects to build a wall to keep people who wanted to bring change out of his Kingdom.
+The video showed the puppet character King Friday the XIII fearing the “Changers” and requiring reluctant subjects to build a wall to keep out people who wanted to bring change to his Kingdom.
 The clip ended with the human Lady Aberlin sending balloons with “signs” calling for peace and acceptance of others over the wall to the King.

-When RFK was assassinated Mr. Rogers addressed the issue, explaining what assassination was and the fear and sadness that the nation was feeling.
-Mr. Rogers knew that the children would know something had happened and wonder why parents and others were sad and scared.
+When RFK was assassinated in 1968, Mr. Rogers addressed the issue, explaining what assassination was and the fear and sadness that the nation was feeling.
+Fred understood children would know something had happened and wonder why parents and others were sad and scared.
 To avoid talking about the issue would only make the children’s fear more pronounced.
 He loved children too much to allow this.
 Loving and engaging children like this are exactly what Jesus intended when he called for his disciples to allow children to come to him.